New York Court of Appeals (2012)

 Case Western Reserve University, B.A.
 (2007)

 Jacqueline Greene joined Friedman & Gilbert in February 2014.
-Jacqueline’s civil rights practice focuses primarily on police and correctional misconduct, wrongful convictions and wrongful imprisonment, and other government misconduct.
+Jacqueline’s civil rights practice focuses primarily on police and prison misconduct, wrongful convictions and wrongful imprisonment, and other government misconduct.

-Jacqueline also provides criminal defense representation in federal, state, and municipal criminal cases.
+Jacqueline also provides criminal defense representation in federal and state court criminal cases.

 In addition, Jacqueline serves as Co-Coordinator for the Ohio Chapter of the National Lawyers Guild.
 In this capacity, Jacqueline recruits and organizes pro bono criminal defense attorneys for political criminal cases in the Greater Cleveland area, defends protesters herself, and represents the NLG in civil litigation.
 Jacqueline also trains and organizes NLG Legal Observers (who observe law enforcement conduct at protests and demonstrations) in Northeast Ohio.

-Jacqueline is also a member of the National Police Accountability Project, a non-profit membership organization of plaintiff's lawyers, law students and legal workers dedicated to ending police abuse of authority through coordinated legal action, public education, and support for grassroots and victims' organizations combating police misconduct.
+Jacqueline is also a member and co-chair of the CLE committee for the National Police Accountability Project, a non-profit membership organization of plaintiff's lawyers, law students and legal workers dedicated to ending police abuse of authority through coordinated legal action, public education, and support for grassroots and victims' organizations combating police misconduct.

 Prior to joining Friedman & Gilbert, Jacqueline worked internationally in the fields of criminal law, human rights law, and humanitarian law.
 She was a Human Rights Fellow at the American Bar Association’s Rule of Law Initiative in 2013 and a Researcher for the International Bar Association Human Rights Institute in 2011 and 2012.